Element84/filmdrop-ui/README.md

 > NOTE: This project uses a "build-once, deploy-anywhere" approach with config variables.
 The config is read on application load by a fetch to the `/config/config.json` path.
 > There is a cachebreaker included in the request to prevent stale config files from being used.
-> This works if the app is deployed with at the root.
-If nested, the config path may need adjusting and will require a new build step.

 ### `config.json`